sallymacsmack/mate-test-repository/README.md

 # mate-test-repository
 From Kodree and Mate Academy
-I am studying at Mate
+I am studying at Mate Academy Today